Statistical modelling: Linear Regression

 [1] "contr.treatment"

-You can see that the first level of f ("control") has been ignored, while the remaining ones have been converted to dummy variables with only zeros or ones.
+You can see that the first level of f ("control") has disappeared, while the remaining ones have been converted to dummy variables with only zeros or ones.
 This is required to be able to calculate with categories.

 In lm(~ Sepal.Length, data = iris), model.matrix() creates: